vectordotdev/vector/rfcs/2021-04-07-6330-emitting-multiple-log-events-from-remap-transform.md

 ## Motivation

-Currently the remap transform can only modify an event as it is passing through.
 Users have asked [1][] [2][] to be able to transform an incoming event into multiple events.
 This is useful, for example, when parsing an incoming JSON payload that contains an array for which you'd like to publish an event for each element.

 Currently, users are restricted to using the Lua or WASM transform for this, [introducing a substantial bottleneck](https://user-images.githubusercontent.com/316880/105531520-d3643200-5cbf-11eb-8b35-fe1c99e5c254.png).

 ## Internal Proposal

-The proposal is to add an `explode` transform that makes use of remap to emit a set of events from one input event by requiring the remap script to resolve to an array.
+The proposal is to add an `explode` transform that makes use of the Vector Remap Language (VRL) to emit a set of events from one input event by requiring the VRL program to resolve to an array.
 For each element of the array, a separate event will be published.

 Example input: